Everest Region Trek

 Table of Contents

 The Everest region is protected by the Sagarmatha National Park, established in 1976, covering an area of 1148 square kilometers.
 Throughout the trekking region, trekkers are overwhelmed with the views of unbelievable peaks, Buddhist monasteries, and friendly Sherpa villages.
-Similarly, the common wildlife in the park is -- Himalayan Tahr, Ghoral, Musk deer, Picks (mouse hare), weasel, jackal, and other rarely seen animals are Himalayan black beer, wolf, lynx, and snow leopard.
+Similarly, the common wildlife in the park is -- Himalayan Tahr, Ghoral, Musk deer, Pika (mouse hare), weasel, jackal, and other rarely seen animals are Himalayan black bear, wolf, lynx, and snow leopard.
 There are over 118 species of birds inhabiting the park, the common among them are the pheasant (Danphe), Blood pheasant, red-billed cough, yellow-billed cough, snow cock, snow pigeon, Himalayan Griffon, and lammergeyer.

 The geography of the Everest trekking area covers the rugged rocky valleys, alpine forests, meadows, neat Sherpa Villages, Glaciers, and icefalls.
 The region is arguably the most famous trekking route in the world as there are the most breathtaking sceneries.
 The visitation at the lower elevation is dominated by pine and hemlock forest, while above 3500 meters, the forest is dominated by silver fir, birch, rhododendron, and juniper trees.
 Growing barley and potatoes and raising yaks are some of the notable occupations.
 The majority of young people in the region have engaged as mountaineering and trekking guides in the season.